felixmerz00/hpc_esc_401_solutions/exercise_session_11/README.md

 Num blocks: 600, num threads: 144, computation time: 0.009669 seconds Num blocks: 600, num threads: 160, computation time: 0.008782 seconds
 ```

+## Bonus
+According to my plot the more blocks and threads, the faster the program executes.